xlemnlx/Data-Scraping-and-Data-Analysis-of-TV-Show-Amazing-Saturday-results/README.md

 This personal project of mine serves as an experience in data scraping and data analysis.
 I scraped this Wikipedia [webpage](https://en.wikipedia.org/wiki/List_of_DoReMi_Market_episodes), which contains the results for each round in each episode and also the data that I need for this project to make the data plots and data analysis.

-This project only uses four external packages: Selenium, Webdriver-Manager, Pandas, and Matplotlib.
+This project uses four external packages: Selenium, Webdriver-Manager, Pandas, and Matplotlib.
 Selenium, Webdriver-Manager, and Pandas are used to scrape data from the Wikipedia page.
 Pandas, again, are used to manage, manipulate, and clean the data from the dataframe.
 While the Matplotlib is used to make plots based on the cleaned and merged data that Selenium and Pandas scraped.

 As of March 6, 2024, there's currently 308 episodes.
 So the data that I have in here is for episodes 1 to 308.